ky27100/Functional-Light-JS/manuscript/ch9.md

 I think using `filterIn(..)` and `filterOut(..)` (known as `reject(..)` in Ramda) will make your code a lot more readable than just using `filter(..)` and leaving the semantics conflated and confusing for the reader.

-## Reduce
+## Reduce(= folding)

 While `map(..)` and `filter(..)` produce new lists, typically this third operator (`reduce(..)`) combines (aka "reduces") the values of a list down to a single finite (non-list) value, like a number or string.
 However, later in this chapter, we'll look at how you can push `reduce(..)` to use it in more advanced ways. `reduce(..)` is one of the most important FP tools; it's like a Swiss Army all-in-one knife with all its usefulness.

-A combination/reduction is abstractly defined as **taking two values and making them into one value.** Some FP contexts refer to this as "folding", as if you're folding two values together into one value.
+A combination/reduction is abstractly defined as **taking two values and making them into one value.** Some FP contexts refer to this as **"folding"**, as if you're folding two values together into one value.
 That's a helpful visualization, I think.

 Just like with mapping and filtering, the manner of the combination is entirely up to you, and generally dependent on the types of values in the list.
 For example, **numbers will typically be combined through arithmetic, strings through concatenation, and functions through composition.**